-Welcome to F1S FIRST Robotics
+Welcome to F1S FIRST Robotics -

-We are a part of FIRST Inspires, this is a not for profit international organization promoting STEM to all ages.
+We are a part of FIRST Inspires, this is a not-for-profit international organization promoting STEM to all ages.
 There are the Lego (FLL) Leagues, followed by the older kids in the FIRST Tech Challenge (FTC) Leagues, and finishing up with FIRST Robotics Competition (FRC).
 We are the FRC team 1758.

 How do I get my child involved?
 We begin meeting in the fall each year.
 The meetings begin once a week to learn simple machines and how they work, simple coding for programming, to learn safety in our building, to learn the rules of FIRST, begin fundraising and finding sponsors, and to clean and prepare for Build Season.
-Look for us on F1S social media, this webpage, or email Laura Taylor at email@example.com.
+Look for us on F1S social media, this webpage, or email firstname.lastname@example.org

 What do I need to do?
 Show up.
 It’s that simple.
-There is not an application or interview process.
-We need welders, programmers, wood workers, wiring students, and students that are willing to reach out in the community to speak about us.
+There is not application or interview process.
+We need welders, programmers, woodworkers, wiring students, and students that are willing to reach out in the community to speak about us.
 If you don’t know how to do these things, we will teach you!
 To travel with the team there is a requirement of 90 build hours.

 What is Build Season?
 This is the busiest time for everyone on the team.
 It runs through January and February.
 This is the bulk of team commitment.
 We are told how much the robot can weigh, its dimensions, and its jobs.
 The 2018 robot had to weigh less than 130lbs and be less than 2 ½ feet squared.
 It also had to pick up boxes and place on low scales, high scales, and lift itself at least 13 inches off the ground.
 The 2019 robot must weigh less than 125lbs and be 2x3ft at its base.
 The robot must pick up cargo balls from the floor and place in rocket ships along with picking up circular panels to keep the cargo in place.
 Our 2020 robot has to shoot cargo into 2 different cargo holds, drive under a trench and spin a colored control panel.
 Due to COVID, our 2021 robot had our 2020 robot completing similar tasks with a few additions.